-4.6.1 ATIS is a continuous transmission, on a discrete frequency or on the IDENT channel of a VOR or NDB, of the operational information.
-Details are in GEN 3.3 Section 3.3 and frequencies in ERSA.
+- 4.6.1 ATIS is a continuous transmission, on a discrete frequency or on the IDENT channel of a VOR or NDB, of the operational information.
+Details are in GEN 3.3 Section 3.3 and frequencies in ERSA. - 4.6.2 VOLMET broadcasts contain selected meteorological information on discrete frequencies.
+Details are in GEN 3.5 section 7. and frequencies in ERSA. - 4.6.3 AWIS broadcasts actual weather conditions on navigation aids from AWS sites which use Bureau of Meteorology AWS equipment.

-4.6.2 AERIS is a continuous transmission of operational information on a discrete frequency.
-AERIS is described in ERSA GEN.

-4.6.3 VOLMET broadcasts contain selected meteorological information on discrete frequencies.
-Details are in GEN 3.5 section 7. and frequencies in ERSA.

-4.6.4 AWIS broadcasts actual weather conditions on navigation aids from AWS sites which use Bureau of Meteorology AWS equipment.
 Details are in GEN 3.5, section 9. and frequencies in ERSA.